 In almost all the events she partakes in, be it killing the therapist or possessing the protagonist to drown his own son, we see the fly enter their ears.
 It is also audible when Daniel goes through the drawings in his son’s room, implying that the witch is around.
 (There’s also the fact that when Eric was around, he drew only two pictures of the many that the father later finds).
 She is the literal and metaphorical fly on the wall who knows a lot about everyone and manipulates things accordingly.

 At one point in the movie, Germán states that she wants them off the property.
-Keeping this in mind, we think that the witch gets what she wanted all along.
+Considering this, we think that the witch gets what she wants all along.
 The paranormal expert and his daughter won’t be sticking around, and Daniel has killed himself of his own accord.
 Therefore, she can continue to reside in the “House of Voices,” which is what the neighbors have always called it.

 Read More: Is Don’t Listen a True Story?